Master of Laws in International and European Law (European Union Law)

 What

-The Ghent Law School is an EU "Jean Monnet Centre of Excellence", recognised for its expertise and its available resources for European Union Law.
-With the EU institutions in its vicinity, Ghent Law School offers all the necessary facilities for an in-depth study of the law and practice of the European Union.
+The Ghent University Law School (Faculty of Law and Criminology) is an EU "Jean Monnet Centre of Excellence", recognised for its expertise and its available resources for European Union Law.
+With the EU institutions in its vicinity, the Ghent University Law School offers all the necessary facilities for an in-depth study of the law and practice of the European Union.
 Students can also benefit from the excellent library, which doubles as a European Documentation Centre.

 With an ever-expanding and further integrating European Union, and in an ever more global legal environment, this LLM offers an additional law degree that is instrumental in the international job market.
 The specialised nature of the programme allows students to develop specific skills and competences in the rapidly developing areas of EU law.
 In short, this Ghent University Law School LLM specialisation forms a significant stepping stone for lawyers and professionals who require knowledge of EU law and/or EU institutions for their career development.